mmurdoch/arduinounit/README.md

 It appears in the [] brackets at the end of the assert message.
 Notice you can create fairly complex messages by chaining things you can print (like `Serial.print()`) between `<<` operators.
 This is similar to the C++ ostream insertion operators, if you are familar with that.

+The status of the test can be used (bool ok) when printing the message.
+Under normal verbosity settings, ok will always be false, but more verbose settings can print assert messages even if they pass.

 # Verbosity

 Just how much information is generated on each test is fairly flexible, and designed to address these rules: